 These bottles from Dr. Brown’s have two very attractive features.
-Firstly, they’re made of sturdy glass but are lightweight enough in their silicone sleeve that they almost feel like plastic, and secondly, their anti-colic mechanisms are great for helping babies with spit-up, indigestion and gas.
+Firstly, they’re made of sturdy glass but are lightweight enough in their silicone sleeve that they almost feel like plastic, and secondly, their anti-colic mechanisms are great for helping babies with spit-up, indigestion, and gas.

 The makers claim that this bottle has been clinically proven to reduce colic by creating a vacuum that stops the formation of tiny air bubbles.
 There’s also a silicone nipple with a controlled flow design so your baby is never gulping milk down, but drinking more naturally, as they would if they were breastfeeding.

 The internal straw-style vent can be easily removed from the bottle as your baby develops and no longer needs it.
-All the parts can be steam sterilized with no fear of breaking the glass.
+All the parts can be steam-sterilized with no fear of breaking the glass.

 - Sturdy, attractive design.

-- Helps preserve vitamins in the milk.
+- It helps preserve vitamins in the milk.